fluid-cloudnative/fluid/docs/en/samples/data_accessmodes.md

 The access mode of the dataset is set to **ReadOnlyMany** when user doesn`t specif the access mode.
 If there is a need to modify the default access mode, you need to specify it in spec.accessModes[] before creating it.

 The currently supported access modes are：
-- `ReadWriteOnce` : the volume can be mounted as read-write by a single node.
-ReadWriteOnce access mode still can allow multiple pods to access the volume when the pods are running on the same node
 - `ReadOnlyMany` : the volume can be mounted as read-only by many nodes
 - `ReadWriteMany` : the volume can be mounted as read-write by many nodes
-- `ReadWriteOncePod` : the volume can be mounted as read-write by a single Pod.
-Use ReadWriteOncePod access mode if you want to ensure that only one pod across whole cluster can read that PVC or write to it.
-This is only supported for CSI volumes and Kubernetes version 1.22+

-Refer to the [document](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) for more infomation.

 ## Demo
-This demo sets the access method of the dataset to ReadWriteOncePod.
+This demo sets the access method of the dataset to ReadWriteMany.
 ```
 apiVersion: data.fluid.io/v1alpha1
 kind: Dataset